lexibank/tlopo/out/vol1/chapter7.md

 ## 1.1.
 Questions

-Between 3000 and 1000 BC, speakers of Austronesian languages spread across I sland Southeast Asia and western Melanesia and into the previously uninhabited islands of the Central Pacific.[^1] By about 1000 AD they had colonised the whole of Polynesia and Micronesia and had settled Madagascar, more than half a world away.[^2] This farflung maritime dispersal of closely related peoples, without parallel in human history until the West European expansion of the 15th-20th centuries AD, must have been based on a fairly efficient sailing technology.
+Between 3000 and 1000 BC, speakers of Austronesian languages spread across Island Southeast Asia and western Melanesia and into the previously uninhabited islands of the Central Pacific.[^1] By about 1000 AD they had colonised the whole of Polynesia and Micronesia and had settled Madagascar, more than half a world away.[^2] This farflung maritime dispersal of closely related peoples, without parallel in human history until the West European expansion of the 15th-20th centuries AD, must have been based on a fairly efficient sailing technology.
 What was this technology?
 When and where did it develop?
 To what extent was it modified during the Austronesian diaspora?

-There is already an extensive literature on these questions, much of it by culture historians who apply the typological comparative and distributional methods (discussed in [§ 1.2](#s-1-2)) to sailing craft and sailing techniques.
+There is already an extensive literature on these questions, much of it by culture historians who apply the typological comparative and distributional methods (discussed in [§1.2](#s-1-2)) to sailing craft and sailing techniques.
 Our contribution will be to see what light can be thrown on these questions by comparing the vocabulary for watercraft and seafaring across the Austronesian family, using the genetic comparative method of historical linguistics.
-We will focus on the early phases of Austronesian expansion, that is, on cognate sets that probably go back more than 2 ,000 years.
+We will focus on the early phases of Austronesian expansion, that is, on cognate sets that probably go back more than 2,000 years.
 Little will be said here about the complex developments in boatbuilding which have taken place in Island Southeast Asia over the last couple of millenia, well after the main Austronesian dispersal across and beyond this region, or about modifications in the design of craft that according to Haddon and Hornell ([Haddon 1937](../references.md#source-Haddon1937), [Haddon & Hornell 1938](../references.md#source-HaddonHornell1938), [Hornell 1936](../references.md#source-Hornell1936)) have taken place in various regions of Oceania within the last millenium.
 An exhaustive study of material relevant to reconstructing terms for vessel design and seafaring at all stages in the history of the Austronesian family would take several years and fill a very large book.

 <a id="p-174"></a>